corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/flow-state-machines.md

 The `call` function of the buyer/seller classes is marked with the `@Suspendable` annotation.
 What does this mean?

-As mentioned above, our flow framework will at points suspend the code and serialise it to disk.
+As mentioned above, our flow framework will at points suspend the code and serialize it to disk.
 For this to work, any methods on the call stack must have been pre-marked as `@Suspendable` so the bytecode rewriter knows to modify the underlying code to support this new feature.
 A flow is suspended when calling either `receive`, `send` or `sendAndReceive` which we will learn more about below.
 For now, just be aware that when one of these methods is